espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Collapse.md

 * * *

 You collapse into a pile of bones, mitigating the worst of the damage you would have taken, and the triggering attack deals only the amount it would deal on a hit (typically full damage instead of double damage).
 Any other effects caused by a critical hit still occur.
-While collapsed, you're [[Off-Guard]] and can't act except to Stand, which re-forms you into a skeleton in a standing position.
+While collapsed, you're [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] and can't act except to Stand, which re-forms you into a skeleton in a standing position.